Webhooks

 Voice webhook responses

-For voice events, your webhook must return a response that tells the agent what to say.
-We strongly recommend streaming NDJSON for the lowest perceived latency:
+For voice events, your webhook must return a JSON object ({...}) that tells the agent what to say.
+Non-object responses (numbers, strings, arrays) are ignored and the caller hears silence.

 Streaming response (recommended): Return Content-Type: application/x-ndjson with newline-delimited JSON chunks.
 TTS starts speaking on the first chunk while your server continues processing.